- How to Calculate Income Tax on Salary with Example FY 2023-24

-House Rent Allowance (HRA): HRA Exemptions & Tax Deductions
+House Rent Allowance (HRA): What is HRA?
+HRA Exemptions & Calculation

-HRA is a commonly used term in the realm of personal finance and employment benefits.
+House Rent Allowance or HRA is a commonly used term in personal finance and employment benefits.
 It refers to an allowance provided by employers to their employees to help them meet their housing expenses.
 Understanding the intricacies of HRA is crucial for both employees and employers to maximize its benefits.
-Employees should familiarize themselves with the rules and regulations surrounding HRA tax exemptions and maintain proper documentation to support their claims.
+Employees should familiarize themselves with the rules and regulations surrounding about HRA tax exemptions and maintain proper documentation to support their claims.

 Eligibility Criteria to Claim Tax Deductions On HRA